pytorch/glow/docs/Quantization.md

 Second, the neural network contains 'rescale' nodes that change the range of the integers.
 These nodes are required to convert between numeric ranges that mimic the original floating point network.
-However, in many cases it's possible to fold the rescale operations into numeric-producing operations, and eliminate them.
+However, in many cases, it's possible to fold the rescale operations into numeric-producing operations, and eliminate them.

 Third, it's possible to rescale the values in the network in order to allow fast hardware implementations of the quantized operations.
 For example, consider the 'max' operations.
-By converting both sides of the 'max' into the same scale we allow the hardware to perform a simple comparison.
-By normalizing both sides of the 'max' operation to the same scale we enable this efficient optimization.
+By converting both sides of the 'max' into the same scale, we allow the hardware to perform a simple comparison.
+By normalizing both sides of the 'max' operation to the same scale, we enable this efficient optimization.

 For more specific graph optimizations check [here](Optimizations.md#quantization-specific-optimizations).